beng2422/llm_benchmarking/README.md

 **LLM Benchmarking Suite** is a comprehensive framework for evaluating large language models across multiple benchmarks.
 This project provides:

-- **Multiple Benchmarks**: Empathy, Commonsense Reasoning, Math Reasoning, and more
+- **Multiple Benchmarks**: Empathy, Commonsense Reasoning, Math Reasoning, Code Generation, and more
 - **Unified Evaluation Framework**: Consistent evaluation across all benchmarks
 - **Model Adapters**: Support for OpenAI, Anthropic, and other providers
 - **Extensible Architecture**: Easy to add new benchmarks and models